 “Anything that can make these people whole, that’s my job to make that happen,” Robbins said.

 Robbins said the county understands FEMA can’t do all the work here.
-He said there are local programs that residents should also take advantage of.Grab the FREE WDTN News App for iPhone or Android.
+He said there are local programs that residents should also take advantage of.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.